jundalisay/sp/content/en/faqs/material.md

 {{< /r >}}

 {{< l a="Material Superphysics" >}}
-It's incomplete.
+It's messy and incomplete.
 This is because it began with Newton who started from the lowest Element as matter (mass).
 Then, latter physicists groped their way upwards to Electromagnetism (light).

-The big problem for Physics is that 2 of the 5 Elements are non-physical -- spacetime and the aether.
+In constrast, Descartes and Asian Physics started from the complete version of the Universe.
+This led them into the 5 Elements model which is complete, and includes the 2 non-physical Elements missing in Physics -- spacetime and the aether..
 {{< /l >}}